Choose The Lever for Successful Finance Transformation

 A Real-Life Solution from the Agility Lever: Joint-Venture Management Information

-Let’s assume you are in charge of presenting Management Information reports to your joint-venture partners.
-There has been a strong drive towards standardising reporting in the organisation that owns and operates your joint venture.
+Let’s assume you are in charge of presenting Management Information reports to your joint venture partners.
+The organisation that owns and operates your joint venture has been driving towards standardising reporting.
 However, your joint venture requires bespoke reporting as end-user customisation is not part of the global design.

-Although you may want to understand the cost implications of bespoke versus built-in customisation for end-users, it may be a wiser choice.
-More so if your global organisation operates several joint ventures with specific and different reporting requirements.
+Although you may want to understand the cost implications of bespoke versus built-in customisation for end-users, bespoke may be a wiser choice.
+This is especially true if your global organisation operates several joint ventures with specific and different reporting requirements.

-This example demonstrates the importance of being clear on the levers (and their priority) before solution selection.
-It is important because the organisation’s technology, processes and roles are all affected.
-In addition, there may be risk and control implications depending on the eventual use of the reports.
+This example demonstrates the importance of being clear on the levers (and their priority) before selecting a solution.
+This is important because the organisation’s technology, processes and roles are all affected.
+In addition, depending on how the reports are eventually used, there may be risk and control implications.

 Skills Lever

-People operating the steps in the process need the knowledge and skill to execute those steps efficiently and effectively.
-The less transactional the process step is, the more this is the case – or the more difficult it is to poka-yoke the process.
+People operating the process steps need the knowledge and skill to execute them efficiently and effectively.
+The less transactional the process step, the more this is true—or the more difficult it is to poka-yoke the process.

 Skills, therefore, should nearly always be one of the levers.
-However, it can be the most critical lever depending on the scope.
+However, depending on the scope, it can be the most critical lever.

 Which Skills Are We Considering?

-Classically, in Finance Transformation, Business Partnering will be a skill set that gets attention.
+Classically, in Finance Transformation, Business Partnering is a skill set that gets attention.
 However, the skills requirements can be broader depending on the functional fit.
 The baseline assessment will give insights into how big of a gap.

 Skills like process management (and improvement), technology integration, data mining and algorithm writing join the, perhaps more expected, commercial and business acumen, business integration and collaboration and value-based strategy and execution.
 Once you have clearly defined the needed skills, developing existing staff and recruiting new staff is usually the solution.